BUPT-GAMMA/GammaGL/examples/mvgrl/readme.md

 * We fail to reproduce the reported accuracy on 'Cora', even with the authors' code.
 * The accuracy reported by the original paper is based on fixed-sized subgraph-training.
+* The model performance is the average of 3 tests